United States Border Patrol: History

-The INS was decommissioned in March 2003 when its operations were divided between U.S. Customs and Border Protection (CBP), United States Citizenship and Immigration Services, and U.S. Immigration and Customs Enforcement.
+The INS was decommissioned in March 2003 when its operations were divided between U.S. Customs and Border Protection (CBP), U.S. Citizenship and Immigration Services, and U.S. Immigration and Customs Enforcement.
 The Intelligence Reform and Terrorism Prevention Act of 2004 (signed by President Bush on December 17, 2004) authorized hiring an additional 10,000 agents, "subject to appropriation".
 This authorization nearly doubled the Border Patrol size, from 11,000 to 20,000 agents by 2010.
 As of 2016, roughly half of the agents are Latino Americans.
 The Border Patrol has the lowest proportion of female agents or officers of any federal agency.

 The Secure Fence Act, signed by President Bush on October 26, 2006, has met with much opposition.
 In October 2007, environmental groups and concerned citizens filed a restraining order hoping to halt the construction of the fence, set to be built between the United States and Mexico.
 The act mandated that the fence be built by December 2008.
 Ultimately, the United States seeks to put fencing around the 1945 mi border, but the act requires only 700 mi of fencing.
 DHS secretary Michael Chertoff has bypassed environmental and other oppositions with a waiver that was granted to him by Congress in Section 102 of the act, which allows DHS to avoid any conflicts that would prevent a speedy assembly of the fence.

 This action had many environment groups and landowners speaking out against the construction of the fence.
 Environment and wildlife groups feared that the plans to clear brush, construct fences, install bright lights, motion sensors, and cameras would scare wildlife and endanger the indigenous species of the area.
 Environmentalists said that the ecosystem could be affected because a border fence would restrict movement of many animal species, which in turn would keep them from water and food sources on one side or another.
 Desert plants could also feel the impact, as they would be uprooted in many areas where the fence was set to occupy.

 In 2008, property owners in these areas feared a loss of land.
 Landowners would have had to give some of their land over to the government for the fence.
 Brownsville mayor Pat Ahumada favored alternative options to a border fence.
 He suggested that the Rio Grande be widened and deepened to provide for a natural barrier to hinder illegal aliens and drug smugglers.